sebfisch/explicit-sharing/index.md

 learn
 -----

-The [tutorial] introduction explains how to use the interface of the library for explicit sharing.
+  * The [tutorial] introduction explains how to use the interface of the library for explicit sharing.

+  * The application of this library to functional-logic programming like advocated by the [Curry] language can be most easily grasped [by example][FLP].

 contribute
 ----------